Riverton, Connecticut

-Riverton is an unincorporated village and census-designated place (CDP) in the town of Barkhamsted, Litchfield County, Connecticut, United States.
+Riverton is an unincorporated village and census-designated place (CDP) in the town of Barkhamsted, Connecticut, United States.
 It is in the northwestern corner of the town, bordered to the north by the town of Hartland in Hartford County.
 The village sits at the confluence of the Still River with the West Branch of the Farmington River.

+As of the 2020 census, Riverton had a population of 160.

 Riverton was first listed as a CDP prior to the 2020 census.
 A total of 94 acre of the village center comprise the Riverton Historic District.

 Education

 It is in the Barkhamsted School District.